Marquesitas: A Must-Try Treat in Yucatan

-In my opinion, they’re one of the most delicious and popular desserts because their exquisite flavor delights everyone.
+In my opinion, they’re one of the most delicious and popular snacks because their exquisite flavor delights everyone.

 In fact, if you visit this wonderful state or any of its Magical Towns, you will see a cart selling them on every corner.